amit-singh25/Chip-ATAC_Seq_Analysis/README.md

 Model-based Analysis of ChIP-Seq [(MACS2)](http://liulab.dfci.harvard.edu/MACS/index.html) is a program for detecting regions of genomic enrichment.
 Altough MACS2 initially designed for  ChIP-seq, but it works nicely on ATAC-seq aswell and other genome-wide enrichment assays that have narrow peaks.

 ## Peak annotation
-HOMER is a suite of software designed for motif discovery.
-It takes a peak file as input and checks for the enrichment of both known sequence motifs and de novo motifs.
+[HOMER](http://homer.ucsd.edu/homer/index.html) is a suite of software designed for motif discovery.
+It takes a MACS peak file bed format as a input and checks for the enrichment of both known sequence motifs and de novo motifs and annotate the peak based on the genome co-ordinate.